uga-ssrl/SSRLCV/README.md

 * nvcc
 * CUDA 10.0

+## Intended Hardware

+TODO write about the indented hardware

 ## Compilation

 When making you should use the SM of your arch, you do this by setting the `SM` variable.
 I also recommend doing a multicore make with the `-j` flag.
 See below, where `#` are digits of integers: